appcakelee/ageulator/README.md

 - Style the page
 - Clean up code with DRY principles
+- Improve year calculation to give year + months and day age (eg 18years 3months and 2 days)
 - Add seconds, hours, minutes and dynamically update based on current time
 - Remove jQuery UI date picker and replace with 3 seperate fields for DD MM YY for usability reasons